aaronsherwood/studentProjectServer/README.md

 Well, ok, not magic.
 Just, you know, do `node server.js` in the directory to start server.
 Or `forever start server.js` to run in the background continuously.

 There is also a startServer.sh script, that you can use to start the server automatically when the computer turns on.
 Make sure the file path in that script matches where the server.js file actually is.

+## What Type of Things Can Be Shown
+Anything!
+The beauty of this method is that you can show any type of documentation that you want: a P5.js sketch, a video, a shader posted on Shader Toy, etc.